isravera/Necesse-Mount-Pack/README.md

 * Defeat the Swamp Guardian for a chance to get the Crocodile Mount.
 * Defeat the Cryo Queen for a chance to get the Polar Bear Mount.

-After defeating these bosses once, your friendly **traveling merchant** will have these mounts for sale.
+After defeating these bosses once, your friendly **exotic merchant** will have these mounts for sale.

 ***This mod is a remake of the original ["Mount Pack"](https://github.com/creativemindpie/mountpack) mod, which has been fixed, updated and improved for compatibility with the latest version of Necesse.***